Hailliote Sumney

-Hailliote Sumney also known as Hallie Sumney is a Canadian-born Ghanaian actress, brand influencer, TV personality and philanthropist.
+Hailliote Sumney also known as Haillie Sumney is a Canadian-born Ghanaian actress and brand influencer.
 She has interviewed celebs such as actor Boris Kodjoe, Michael Blackson, Becca, Stonebwoy and others.
-She is the female brand ambassador for London-based shoe brand Jesu Segun alongside Stonebwoy, who is the male ambassador.
+She is the female brand ambassador for London-based shoe brand Jesu Segun.
 In 2019 she was selected as the host for 4Syte TV's BET Awards red carpet.

 Early life and education

-Sumney was born in Canada to Dr. Kodjoe Sumney and Dr. Akosuah Sumney but moved to the United States when she was two years old.
-She studied nursing at the Summit career college, California and also had her tertiary education at the University of California, Riverside in California.
+Sumney was born in Canada to Kodjoe Sumney and Akosuah Sumney but moved to the United States when she was two years old.
+She studied nursing at the Summit Career College, California and also had her tertiary education at the University of California, Riverside.

 Career

 She quit her career as a nurse at the Riverside Hospital in United States to pursue acting in Africa.
 She made her acting debut starring in a TV series, Heels and Sneakers which was produced by Yvonne Nelson.
 She has also featured in Lagos Fake Life, a movie produced by Mike Ezuruonye, starred as a character in Mike Ezu's "To kill a ghost" including already released TV series, Eden and has also worked on projects featured on popular streaming networks including Netflix, Amazon Prime and IROKOtv.
 She also debuted on television at 4Syte TV as a presenter.